ravi-kumar7/HttpCanary/tutorials/en/install.md

 #### Summary

-- For mobile phones with android version below Android 7.0,upgrading to system certificate is not necessary and parallel space installation is also not necessary.
+- For mobile phones with android version below Android 7.0, upgrading to system certificate is not necessary and parallel space installation is also not necessary.
 It is very friendly to capture packets.

 - For mobile phones which system version is 7.0 and higher, upgrade certificate if rooted, install parallel space if not rooted.